odoo/documentation/inventory/overview/start/setup.rst

 .. note::

-	If you want to set up operations with barcode scanner in your warehouse, you should install the **Barcode** application that will add features on top of the inventory application.
+	If you want to set up operations with barcode scanner in your warehouse, you should install the **Barcode** application that adds features on top of the inventory application.
 The barcode application will guide you to configure and use your scanner optimally.